chiched/chiched-cc10-project.continuous-delivery-vue-a/readme.md

 ### Future features

-For now the app only filters on location, on the state to be precise.
+For now, you can filter on State, City, Highway, Stop Type & Restaurant.

-We will be adding more filters in the near future.
-Those will include more precise location filters, for example, city and highway.
-There will also be a possiblity to filter on amenities like ATM or Wifi.
+We will be adding more filters in the near future, such filters for Amenities (like WiFi) and other services (like Mechanics)

-For the trucker it will be possible to filter on the service provided.
-For example, on 'oil changes', 'light mechanical work', 'tirepass' or 'Truck tire care'.

-For the casual traveller we will add the possibility to filter the restaurants.

 Those changes will be added gradually over the next weeks.

 We will also add more info about the truck stores and travel shops.